bepriyansh/HotelBook.com/README.md

 ### Admin Side

 - Hotel Management: Admin can create, update, and delete hotel information.
-- Room Management: Admin can add and delete rooms for each hotel.
+- Room Management: Admin can add, upadate and delete rooms for each hotel.
 - Admin Profiles: Admin can create additional admin profiles.
 - User Profile Deletion: Admin can delete user profiles.